Development of a Smart Phone App to Warn the Driver of Unintentional Lane Departure using GPS Technology

 Project summary:

-We are developing a smartphone app to implement our technique and make it available to public free of cost.
+Researchers are developing a smartphone app to implement our technique and make it available to the public free of cost.
 The app will detect an unintentional lane departure to provide a timely warning to the driver.
-Our app will be especially useful for long stretches of freeways or highways in rural areas.
+Our team?s app will be especially useful for long stretches of freeways or highways in rural areas.

 Project details: